thomastaylor312/obsidian-utils/IMPLEMENTATION_PLAN.md

 **Goal**: Create the CLI binary that ties everything together.

 **Success Criteria**:
-- CLI accepts base file path and vault directory as arguments
+- CLI accepts base filepath and vault directory as arguments
 - Output format can be specified
 - CLI follows existing patterns from tags and links CLIs
 - Helpful error messages for user
 - Works end-to-end with real vault data
+- Preparation errors from Stage 2a bubble up with clear messaging

 **Implementation Details**: